Alexander McCabe: Politics

 At the 1923 general election, he was elected as a Cumann na nGaedheal TD for Leitrim–Sligo.
 He resigned from Cumann na nGaedheal in 1924 because of dissatisfaction with government attitude to certain army officers and joined the National Party led by Joseph McGrath.

 He resigned his Dáil seat on 30 October 1924 along with several other TDs, and the resulting by-election on 11 March 1925 was won by the Cumann na nGaedheal candidate Martin Roddy.
 He did not stand for public office again and returned to his post as a schoolteacher.

 In the 1930s he was involved with the short-lived but widely followed Irish Christian Front, serving as the organisation's secretary and announcing its creation to the public on 22 August 1936.
-He was also a member of the Blueshirts during this period and the later the Irish Friends of Germany (later known as the 'National Club') during the Second World War, a would-be Nazi Collaborator group in the event Germany invaded Ireland.
+He was also a member of the Blueshirts during this period and later the Irish Friends of Germany (later known as the 'National Club') during World War II, a would-be Nazi collaborator group in the event that Germany invaded Ireland.
 McCabe chaired their meetings, denied the group was a fifth column and expressed the belief that a German victory would lead to a United Ireland.
-He was interned in 1940–1941 because of his pro-German sympathies, which he claimed resulted from the desire to ‘see the very life-blood squeezed out of England’.
+He was interned in 1940–1941 due to his pro-German sympathies, which he claimed resulted from the desire to ‘see the very life-blood squeezed out of England’.